 I’d recommend allowing around two hours visiting the Seattle Space Needle, longer if you’re going to have a bit to eat and shorter if you do not need to wait around in lines.

 Space Needle Hours: The Seattle Space Needle is generally open 365 days a year, 10 am-8 pm, with the exception of Thanksgiving, when the opening hours are 11 am-9 pm.
-Last entry is 30 minutes prior to closing time.
+The last entry is 30 minutes prior to closing time.
 Occasionally, the attraction or parts of it may be closed due to special events, holidays and/or facility upgrades; closure dates are listed on the Seattle Space Needle’s website.

 How to Get to the Space Needle: There are a few ways to get to the Space Needle, the classic is via the Seattle Center Monorail.
 Just as much an iconic landmark of the city as the Needle itself, the Seattle Monorail was also built for the World’s Fair and was the nation’s first commercial monorail system.
 It continues to provide a convenient and fast link between the downtown area and the Seattle Center campus, the Space Needle, and other attractions.
 The non-stop route runs between Westlake Center (the station is on the top floor adjacent to the food court) and the Seattle Center (just through the Museum of Pop Culture).